John-Abbott-College/4A8-Notes/12b_Milestone_3_4_UserStories.md

 **Acceptance Criteria**

-* Able to delete by expense id in Expenses.
+* Able to delete by event id in Events.
 * Row deleted from database.
 * Ignore if Id does not exist
 * Throws exception if not allowed to delete in database (foreign key constraint).